-There are many ways to distribute life insurance payouts under a term life insurance policy.
+There are many ways to distribute life insurance payouts under a life insurance policy.
 The most straight forward option is to have 100% of the death benefit go to one primary beneficiary.
 However, along with primary beneficiaries, you also have additional levels: secondary and tertiary.

 Naming a secondary beneficiary (contingent beneficiary) means that he or she would be next in line for the payout if your primary beneficiary would be unable to receive it.